 Using a CRM program like Lightspeed Advanced Marketing, set up one or two messages—one for now, one for near the end of the back to school season—with your best sales.
 That way, you entice customers without annoying them.
 You can also have your top customers sign up for a VIP customer type through Loyalty so they receive special deals and discounts through SMS.

 5. Be found by local back to school shoppers

 SMS messaging helps you connect with customers who already know who you are.
 What about all the back-to-school shoppers who don’t know about your business?

 Google is a driving force in the shopping experience—one survey found that 59% of shoppers use the search engine to research products before they buy.
 With back-to-school promotions ramping up all around them, potential customers will be heading to Google to find the best deals.

-By using Google local inventory ads, you can be one of the top results they see… through advertising at the top of their searches.
+By using Pointy ads by Google, you can be one of the top results they see… through advertising at the top of their searches.
 If someone within a set radius searches for backpacks near me, and you carry backpacks, your inventory will be among the results they see.

-Historically, managing local inventory ads has been a bit of a hurdle for SMBs.
+Historically, managing local targeted ads has been a hassle because of the inventory setup time.
 Managing them through Lightspeed cuts down on the set up time so you can get your ads up and running for the back-to-school season sooner rather than later.

 To make sure you can handle curbside pickup and BOPIS orders without causing confusion, make sure that you:

 - Have an eCom inventory system that automatically syncs with your in-store inventory.
 You don’t want to accidentally sell the same item twice, after all.

 - Train your employees on how to monitor and close online orders for pickup, including procedures for setting items in the orders aside.